(keep reading to learn what happened)

 The bar is quite active on its Facebook page, regularly posting about events and specials.

-However, it’s doing it under new ownership as the bar was sold to new owners in 2015.
+However, while The Shot Exchange is still open, it’s doing it under new ownership as the bar was sold to new owners in 2015.

 When they sold the bar, Mike and Diane posted the following on Facebook: